 My family fled the Netherlands shortly after the Nazi invasion.
 During that time, most countries did not accept refugees, and we passed through half a dozen countries before settling in Curacao and later in Aruba.
 We immigrated to the United States in 1952.
 I am a graduate of Washington & Lee University and the NYU School of Law.
 After law school I joined a law firm in New York City.
-At Washington and Lee I had enrolled in the R.O.T.C program and was called to active duty in 1964.
+At Washington and Lee, I had enrolled in the R.O.T.C program and was called to active duty in 1964.
 I served in the US Army in Germany, retiring as a captain after my tour of duty.
 The Secretary of the Army awarded me The Army Commendation Medal for my service.
 I took an overseas discharge and lived and worked in the Netherlands for many years.
 On returning to the United States, I joined the US subsidiary of a Chinese company.
 I have lived and worked on four different continents.
 I am retired now and live in Michigan with my wife, Jan.
 I have two daughters, five wonderful grandchildren, and two great sons-in-law.
-Since retiring, I have published four novels and have just finished this novel, my fifth.
-I plan to write one or two books per year.
-At present I am half-way into my sixth book, Spy the story of a US Army officer embedded with Kurdish forces in Iraq.
+Since retiring, I have published nine novels.